Riumin/espresso-matrix/_posts/2019-12-22-statistics-in-practice-a-good-beginning-for-gradient-descent-wins-half.md

 According to the individual of first dataset, the one by stochastic gradient descent approach, the analysis by SPSS illustrated that the chi-square test of `validation` and `step` raised up to be $$327.931^{a}$$ with a significance level of $$0$$, whereas the other two tests, `validation` and `momentum` and `validation` and `epoch`, came out to be $$8.798^{a}$$ with a significance level of $$0.117$$ and $$0.092^{a}$$ with a significance level of $$1$$.

 The tests reflect that the variable `step` or essentially the learning rate has an absolute association with the accuracy.
 Momentum do not have an obvious association with the accuracy,  as the significance level comes to be $$0.117$$ where the hypothesis should be rejected.
 Either is that of `validation` and `epochs`.
+Even thought it felt that the accuracy tended to be unstable as the epoch grew under different factors, it did have little association with the accuracy.

+# Is it better to set a smaller learning rate for stochastic gradient descent?

+To get a further understanding of what took places between the learning rate and the accuracy, I took a correlate analysis between those two factors.
+The two-tailed Pearson correlation coefficient came to be $$-0.764^{**}$$ and the two-tailed Spearman correlation coefficient came to be $$-0.619^{**}$$.

+There is statistical negative correlation between learning rate and accuracy, which means it's better to set a small learning rate to get a better accuracy.
+However, there could be a learning rate much smaller than the tested $$0.01$$, which could cause  inefficient training.
+Who could simply reject the hypothesis that a smaller learning rate is just to prevent overfitting?

+# as batch gradient descent

+#